irahorecka/gardenofrecipes/public/recipes/md/sammys-chili.md

 ## Instructions

-1. In a heavy pot, brown the chili meat in shortening.
+1. In a heavy pot, brown the chili meat in shortening
-2. Add chopped onion and cook until browned, stirring often.
+2. Add chopped onion and cook until browned, stirring often
-3. Add chili powder, garlic, paprika, salt, pepper, and cumin.
+3. Add chili powder, garlic, paprika, salt, pepper, and cumin
-4. Add hot water to cover and let simmer.
+4. Add hot water to cover and let simmer
-5. Mix flour with cold water and stir until smooth.
+5. Mix flour with cold water and stir until smooth
-6. Stir this into the chili to thicken.
+6. Stir this into the chili to thicken
-7. Stir well to prevent burning.
+7. Stir well to prevent burning

 _Add spices to suit your own taste._